Frank H Epp (1929-1986) #

 Most disturbing was the lack of balance evident in the public shaming of a prominent Church leader, on uncertain assumptions, insufficient grounds resulting in inconclusive findings.
 Some women know how to milk and manipulate the #MeToo movement.

-The Mennonite Church is a lay chruch, but trust is in short supply when we are kept in the dark.
+The Mennonite Church originated as a lay chruch, but suffered from apostasy from time to time.
+It appears to have succumbed to a corporate mentality and morality that sabotages the central meanings of Christ.
+Trust is in short supply when the laity is kept in the dark.
 God said: “Let there be light”, and Jesus is the light of the world, but the Church perfers darkness over transparency.

 Honesty is the highest virtue.
 We are all sexual beings and its needs can at times be wild, messy and urgent.
 Women can easily manipulate men emotionally and sexually.
 We need to recognise and acknowledge the good, bad and ugly in both men and women.

 My main objections to the Church’s findings regard its irresponsible reporting.
 It appears disingenuous, but gleefully triumphant.
 The acknowledgment that “lacking Epp’s version of events creates a deficit in information gathering, could easily qualify for the understatement of the year.
 This appears gormless.
-Were children sent on an adult’s errand?
+Were children sent on a fool’s errand?

 Victims can become perpetrators.
 Early Christians were fed to the lions, but within fifty years of gaining power under Constantine, began to kill other Christians for heresy.
 Puritans, persecuted in England, fled to America where within fifty years began to persecute others.
 Mennonites died in their hundreds in Medieval Europe, but now turn on their own.